Best Swiss Chocolate (Famous & Lesser-Known Brands)

 When you visit Switzerland, it is almost a crime to leave without tasting some of the best Swiss chocolate you can find and take some home with you.
-After all, the Swiss do make some of the best chocolate in the world.
+After all, the Swiss make some of the best chocolate in the world.

 So, what are the best Swiss chocolate brands that you should keep an eye out for while you are in Switzerland?
 That is what we are here to find out.